 Realistic Flayed Skeleton

 This project will be cheap or pricey depending on what tools you already have.
 If you’ve already got a heat gun and paint, you can get it done much cheaper, but if not you might be able to borrow one from somebody.
-In any case, it’s a super creepy decoration and pretty creative.
+In any case, it’s a super scary DIY Halloween prop!
 The video tutorial tells you what you need to know.

 Creepy Floating Candles